 This weekend I was in New York City, where I was struck all over again by what I noticed upon moving to the city years ago: New Yorkers love their parks.
 Union Square park, in the middle of busy Park Avenue and Broadway, is hardly a restful spot.
 It boasts a wonderful farmers' market and the occasional craft fair, but it has also been under construction as long as I can remember.

-When you're in the urban mindset, it's much easier to rub elbows with people and ignore them, but I think people are also drawn to the many city parks because of some deep need for the natural.
-Also, people watching is one of the best freebies the city has to offer.
+When you're in the urban mindset, it's much easier to rub elbows with people and ignore them, but I think people are also drawn to the many city parks because of some deep need for the natural, and for some community connection, even from a distance.
+People watching is one of the best freebies the city has to offer.

-The "Green Space" movement is popular in Europe.
+The "green space" movement is popular in Europe.
 Countries like the United Kingdom recognize the importance of these casual places to encounter the human and the natural.
-Read some case studies to see how green space figures in cities like Barcelona, Aberdeen, and Eindhoven.
+Find out how green space figures in places like New Jersey, Barcelona, Aberdeen, and Eindhoven.

 Going to the park is an age-old source of cheap entertainment.
 Like the tradition of the promenade that still exists in some countries, the park is a shopping mall without the shops, a chance to see and be seen.
 You can sit on the edge of the fountain and feel the spray on a hot day, dig in the sandbox with kids or read a book on lunch hour.